 All these roles can be performed by one person.
-It is also possible that the programmer is well versed in testing, while the indie game designer is engaged in both art and animation.
-It’s just important to know what types of work are ahead in order to make an indie game.
+It is also possible that the programmer is good at testing, while the indie game designer does both art and animation.
+It’s just important to know what kind of work is ahead to make an indie game.

 Let’s talk a little about each role.

 More often than not, everyone on the small indie team contributes to the design of the game.
-This can be done by a programmer, sound designer, artist, the main thing is that this person can see the general and integral concept of the game as the player will see it.
+This can be done by a programmer, sound designer, artist, etc. The main thing is that this person can see the overall and holistic concept of the game as the player sees it.

 The contribution of each team member to the game design can be both positive and negative.
-On the one hand, there are a large number of interesting ideas and interpretations, on the other, there is a discrepancy between proposals and their possible inconsistency with the original idea.
-Therefore, it is important to have a game design document where the main points of the idea and style of the game will be spelled out.
-The whole team will build on it as they work, and if questions or controversies arise, they will be able to come to a consensus.
+On the one hand, there are a large number of interesting ideas and interpretations.
+On the other, there is a discrepancy between proposals and their possible inconsistency with the original idea.
+Therefore, it is important to have a game design document where the main points of the idea and style of the game will be spelt out.
+The whole team will rely on it as they work, and if there are questions or disagreements, they can reach a consensus.

 An artist is a person who creates the visual component of an indie game.
-Art takes time and creates what the players see when they play.
+Art takes time and represents what players see during the game.
 Therefore, choosing a person for this role is a vital element of your project.

-Working closely with programmers and designers, the artists will create the visual effects of the game.
-It all starts with concept art before moving on to the content that will appear in the game, including backgrounds, characters, animations, etc.
+Working closely with programmers and designers, the artists will create the game’s visuals.
+It all starts with concept art before moving on to content that will appear in the game, including backgrounds, characters, animations, etc.

-Artists also make sure that the content they create meets technical requirements and creates an overall feel for the game.
-The more difficult the game, the more artists it is preferable to hire.
+Artists also make sure that the content they create is technically compliant and builds the overall feel of the game.
+The more difficult the game, the more artists it is desirable to hire.
 This is especially true for 3D options with a large number of characters and locations.
-But if you are creating a retro platformer, then one artist can cope with creating pixel art and animation.
+But if you are creating a retro platformer, then one artist can handle the creation of pixel art and animation.

-Your idea may be the best, but without a programmer, it will probably never come true.
+Your idea may be the best, but without a programmer, it will most likely never come to fruition.
 A computer programmer is engaged in the development of the code base and tools for the game.
-Since video games are electronic entertainment, the absence of a programmer usually means the absence of a video game.
+Since video games are electronic entertainment, no programmer usually means no video game.